-The Admissions committee wants to see the human being behind the education, experience, awards, and honors.
-The committee wants to be able to form a relatively clear picture of the person you are: what kind of person the institution would be investing in.
+The Admission Committee wants to see the human being behind the education, experience, awards, and honors.
+The Admission Committee wants to be able to form a relatively clear picture of the person you are: what kind of person the institution would be investing in.